ChristianSi/lytspel/README.md

 * «aa» /A/ as in «paam, faather» ‹palm, father›.

 * «ai» /eI/ as in «aim, saint, faiss» ‹...face›.
-Written «ay» if it occurs at the end of words or before another vowel, e.g. «play, hóliday, holiday, layer, cayoss» ‹...holiday, layer, chaos›.
+Written «ay» if it occurs at the end of words or before another vowel, e.g. «play, hóliday, layer, cayoss» ‹...holiday, layer, chaos›.

 * «au» /O:/ as in «auther, paus» ‹author, pause›.
 Written «aw» if it occurs at the end of words or before another vowel, e.g. «law, drawing».